County Wildfire Torches 22,000 Acres, Blows Smoke And Ash Into The Bay Area

 — Paul Haahr (@haahr) July 1, 2018

-Some health officials warn that pollution such as the ash and smoke that come from the wildfires can affect your health adversely, especially for those people who have pre-existing health conditions.
-The full article about their recommendations can be accessed here.
+Some health officials warn that pollution such as the ash and smoke that come from the wildfires can affect your health adversely, especially for those people who have pre-existing health conditions, according to Berkeleyside.

-The County Fire ignited 2:15 p.m Saturday and originated in wildlands south of Guinda, according to SF Gate.
+The fire ignited at 2:15 p.m on Saturday and originated in wildlands south of Guinda, according to SF Gate.
 By Saturday night, the wildfire had burned through 8,000 acres, with absolutely no containment.
 Thirty structures were reportedly at risk because of the blaze.

-Wildfires are currently burning 50 miles northwest of Sacramento, and State fire officials made it mandatory for residents in parts of Yolo County to evacuate after the wildfire spread to Rumsey Canyon, located along Highway 16.
+Wildfires are currently burning 50 miles northwest of Sacramento, and state fire officials made it mandatory for residents in parts of Yolo County to evacuate after the wildfire spread to Rumsey Canyon, located along Highway 16.

 The mandatory evacuation order included “the area north of Highway 128, south of County Road 23, east of Berryessa Knoxville Road, and west of County Road 89.”